Do You Need Renters Insurance if You Own a House?

 $31

-Purchasing renters insurance for any type of home you are renting is a smart choice and gives you financial security.
-Our frequently asked questions clarify any confusion you may have about getting renters insurance for different types of dwellings.
+Purchasing renters insurance for any type of home you're renting is a smart choice and gives you financial security.
+Our answers to common questions clarify any confusion you may have about getting renters insurance for different types of dwellings.

 Can you buy renters insurance for a house?